When Mr Keith Ng, 38, started his consumer prediction game business, he took a leap of faith.

 Like Mr Ng, Ms Christel Goh, 29, was driven by passion when she made her foray into the social enterprise sector.

-“I started Play Huahee when I noticed that there weren’t any relevant localised games to engage seniors in Singapore,” shares Ms Goh, a former public relations manager at the Lee Kuan Yew School of Public Policy.
+“I started Play Huahee when I noticed that there weren’t any relevant localised games to engage seniors in Singapore,” shares Christel, a former public relations manager at the Lee Kuan Yew School of Public Policy.

 The public relations professional conceptualised the card game to play with her grandmother who had dementia.